A summary of Chapter 2 of the Book of Galatians

 among the Gentiles [Gentile Christians],”

-16 - “Yet we know that a man is justified or reckoned righteous and
+16 - “Yet we know that a man is justified or reckoned righteous and in

 An Overview of Galatians Chapter Two